The Best Carry-On Luggage in 2025 (Hands-On Reviews)

 This one, on the other side, is the perfect size to fit everything I need for a 3-day trip without having to check any luggage.
 More than that, it’s a beautifully engineered piece of gear laden with innovative features – think stowable shoulder straps, a full clamshell opening for easy packing, and countless organizational pockets.

-Over the last few months, I’ve used the pack as both a personal item and a cabin bag on low-cost airlines like Vueling and Ryanair.
+Over the last few years, I’ve used the pack as both a personal item and a cabin bag on low-cost airlines like Vueling and Ryanair.
 What’s really fascinating, however, is the fact that it also works great as an everyday carry for work, touring a new destination, and even photo shoots around town.
-Though advertised as a 30L backpack, it actually expands from 27L to 33L to give you extra space when you need it and keep things minimal when you don’t.

-Besides the clever, functional design and rugged construction, one of the things that make PD backpacks stand out is the fantastic shoulder strap system, and this one is a joy to carry with its well-padded shoulder straps that swing around their rivets easily and stow away neatly under magnetic flaps.
-Equally important for me is the 30L’s sleek, minimalist profile, without any visible zippers and loose straps dangling around, as well as the structured, cushioned sides that help protect my valuables when traveling.
+Besides the clever, functional design and rugged construction, one of the things that make Peak Design backpacks stand out is the fantastic shoulder strap system, and this one is a joy to carry with its well-padded shoulder straps that swing around their rivets easily and stow away neatly under magnetic flaps.

 All in all, the new 30L version is everything I want in a carry-on backpack – rugged, expandable, versatile, and very good-looking.
-I have the pack in Midnight, and while it looks really sleek, dirt and dust are more visible than on the lighter Sage fabric on the 45L, which, even after years of use, doesn’t show any wear and tear.
+I have the pack in Midnight, and while it looks really sleek, dirt and dust are more visible than on the lighter Sage fabric on the 45L, which, even after many years of use, doesn’t show much wear and tear.
 Nevertheless, the exterior is generally easy to clean with a damp washcloth.

 • Expands from daypack to carry-on bag